oxinabox/oxinabox.github.io/_drafts/EarlyDex.md

-# Some early observations on DexLang
+# A NonHaskell programmers introduction to early DexLang

 The blog post is a break from my usual fare of JuliaLang to talk about something new: DexLang.
 `<sarcasm>`